Renderers

 Resize handling

-The renderer automatically responds to container resize via ResizeObserver, updating the camera aspect ratio and renderer dimensions.
+The renderer automatically responds to container resize via ResizeObserver, updating the camera aspect ratio and display canvas dimensions.